Nicanor Perlas: Writings

 Perlas wrote over 500 articles, editorials, monographs and books on a range of topics including globalization, social threefolding, conscious evolution, civil society, multiple intelligence, creativity, cultural power, philosophy of science and biology, technological singularity, sustainable agriculture, appreciative inquiry, neurophysiology and consciousness, anthroposophy, good governance, new politics, associative economics, and the integration of inner change and large-scale societal transformation.

 He was the publisher and editor-in-chief for TruthForce!, a national and global internet-based news and analysis service which reaches thousands of subscribers and readers in over 60 countries.

 Formerly, he was Editor-In-Chief, Ikabuhi Newspaper for Micro-Entrepreneurs (34,000 + circulation).

 His book, Shaping Globalization: Civil Society, Cultural Power, and Threefolding, has been translated in 9 languages.
 It is being used in dozens of universities in the Philippines and various parts of the world.

 Presidential candidate in 2010

 On June 17, 2009, Perlas announced his candidacy for the presidential election in 2010.
 He lost to the Liberal Party's candidate Noynoy Aquino.

 A month before the Philippines would begin the first automated general elections, Perlas unsuccessfully petitioned the Commission on Elections to postpone the polls for 90 days, accusing the commission of COMELEC failing to adequately prepare for the vote.

 Personal life and death

 Perlas was married to American citizen Kathryn Carpenter but later divorced.
 Together they had one son, Christopher Michael Perlas.

 Perlas died on August 14, 2025, at the age of 75.

 Awards

-His awards include the William F. Masterson award, the top award for outstanding alumni of Xavier University for his national and global contributions to sustainable agriculture.
+His awards include the William F. Masterson Award, the top award for outstanding alumni of Xavier University, given for his contributions to sustainable agriculture.

-He also received highest honors and was valedictorian of his graduating class in the College of Agriculture at Xavier University - Ateneo de Cagayan with a Bachelor of Science in Agriculture, major in Agronomy and minor in Agricultural Economics.

 In 2003, he was awarded the Right Livelihood Award for his work as an environmental activist.